 She specialises in photographing the natural world, and has been recognised for her macrophotography of birds.

-The pubs will host installations by the two artists for four weeks from early September into October 2020.
+The pubs will host installations by the two artists for four weeks from early September into the end of 2020.